 An epidural is usually repeated more than once to provide maximum results.
 We generally provide at least three injections, but you may feel relief after just one or two injections.

-To learn more about how epidurals in Fayetteville, Georgia, can relieve your pain, please call Regenerative Spine and Pain Specialists today at 404-618-0995 to schedule an appointment with Dr. Zwade Marshall.
+To learn more about how epidurals in Fayetteville and Atlanta, Georgia, can relieve your pain, please call Regenerative Spine and Pain Specialists today at 404-618-0995 to schedule an appointment with Dr. Zwade Marshall.